tidyverse/tidyverse.org/content/blog/tidyverse-2-0-0/index.md

 </div>

-There's only really one big change in this tidyverse 2.0.0: lubridate is now a core member of the tidyverse!
+There's only really one big change in tidyverse 2.0.0: lubridate is now a core member of the tidyverse!
 This means it's attached automatically when you load the tidyverse:

 <div class="highlight">